Workplace Injury Lawyers in Ohio

 - Occupational disease.
 There are typically multiple causes behind a work-related or occupational disease, such as carcinogens, ergonomic stress, noise and other specific risks present in the work environment.
 Common occupational diseases include chronic obstructive pulmonary disease (COPD), which can be caused by exposure to excessive amounts of dust, smoke, gas fumes, etc.; and various cancers, such as mesothelioma, which manifests decades after exposure to asbestos, or cell damage and mutation resulting from faulty x-ray equipment or other radiation sources.
 Topical exposure to toxic chemicals may lead to occupational skin diseases and even full-systemic toxicity.
 Healthcare workers are routinely exposed to communicable diseases, including such illnesses as HIV (AIDS) and hepatitis.
 Several diseases can be found to have their origins in occupational exposures that would make the ill worker qualify for workers’ compensation benefits.

 Is your workplace injury or illness described above?
 The Ohio Bureau of Workers’ Compensation pays benefits for these injuries and others when they are properly documented on claim applications.
-Our work injury attorneys at Heller, Maas, Moro & Magill know what claims examiners are looking for in workers’ compensation benefit applications.
+Our attorneys at Heller, Maas, Moro & Magill, Co., LPA know what claims examiners are looking for in workers’ compensation benefit applications.

 We can help you assemble your claim application and ensure it is complete and clear to claim examiners.
 We can enhance the potential for you to receive benefits with an initial application or with your next appeal if benefits you deserve have already been denied.

-Put Heller, Maas, Moro & Magill to work on your workers’ compensation claim so the advantage moves back to you.
+Put Heller, Maas, Moro & Magill, Co., LPA to work on your workers’ compensation claim so the advantage moves back to you.
 Every day, we work with people who have suffered workplace injuries like yours.
 We can help you fully document your occupational injury the first time you apply for workers’ comp or at any point in the claims process, and help you obtain benefits you deserve.

 We know what injured workers like you and their families go through after a job-related injury has left a breadwinner unable to return to work.
 We also know what’s required in a successful workers’ compensation claim.
 We’re here to help.
 You are no longer alone in this.

-Heller, Maas, Moro & Magill protects the rights of injured workers in Northeast Ohio’s Mahoning Valley.
+Heller, Maas, Moro & Magill, Co., LPA protects the rights of injured workers in Northeast Ohio’s Mahoning Valley.
 Since our founding in 1985, we have developed a solid reputation for trustworthiness due to our continued loyalty to clients and our community.
 Seek the workers’ compensation benefits you are promised by Ohio law.
 We want to make the system work for you.
 Call us today.